marlou-tayao/bts-developer-test/README.md

 # Brave The Skies - Technical Test

-> This is our development test that is required from all new potential developers.
+This is our development test that is required from all new potential developers.

 ## Task
-If you've got this far in the recruitement proccess, well done!
+If you've got this far in the recruitment process, well done!
 Onto the fun stuff...

-In this respository, you will notice that we have setup a barebones theme / template files.
+In this repository, you will notice that we have setup a barebones theme / template files.
 We've setup a very basic header and footer to give the theme a bit of stability of the bat but we would like you to fork this repository and create a featured product card section that has different functionality on desktop compared to mobile.

 On desktop, the product cards should automatically drop into a grid format (4 product cards across should work fine) but when the user is on mobile, we would like you to have this grid display the product cards in a slider-type format.
 This can be achieved by using a Slider library of your choice but our preference here at Brave the Skies is [Swiper.js](https://swiperjs.com/).

-When you fork the respositiory and start working, you will notice that the scaffold is bundled with Webpack and Tailwind.
-This would be preferrable to use throughout the task.
+When you fork the repository and start working, you will notice that the scaffold is bundled with Webpack and Tailwind.
+This would be preferable to use throughout the task.

 We've included a JPEG of the product card design in this repo to show you how it should look like.
 On the left, we have a non-hovered state and on the right, hovered.
 If you don't have chance to get around to doing the add to cart functionality, that's not an issue.